6cloudguy/cybsec-jrny/README.md

 - [`scripts/`](/scripts/README.md)    — Tools I build along the way

 ## 📅 Weekly Progress Log

+### Week 11(Sep 8 - Sep 14)
+- 👾 Found a Vulnerablity in a State Govt site
+- ✉️ Reported the vulnerability to the division concerned
+- 🔥 Got an appreciation reply mail from them
+- 😎 Reported the vulnerability found in [week 6](#week-6aug-4---aug-10) ( Was scared to sent it then since it was a gov site.)
+- 🧗🏻‍♂️ Rooted my second medium box from HTB: **Environment**

 ### Week 10(Sep 1 - Sep 7)
 - 🧗🏻‍♂️ Rooted my first **Medium** box: **Strutted**